Explore our research

-Our courses will help you understand the science behind, and work towards finding the solutions to the world’s most serious environmental and ecological challenges.
+Our courses will help you understand the science behind the world’s most serious environmental and ecological challenges.

 You’ll learn from experts influencing global debates on topics including:

-Outside of your lectures and seminars, you’ll explore the South Downs National Park on local field trips.
-You’ll also have the opportunity to go on field courses to destinations including Ecuador and the Red Sea, as well as within the UK.
+Outside the classroom, you’ll explore the South Downs National Park on local field trips.
+You’ll also have the opportunity to go on field courses to destinations including Ecuador and the Red Sea.

 [Music starts – light pop – no vocals]